 Figure 33.
-Timing Diagram for Read/Write Operation with DIN as an Input/Output (Interface Mode 1, SM1 = SM2 = 0)
+Timing Diagram for Read/Write Operation with DIN as an Input/Output (i.e., Interface Mode 1, SM1 = SM2 = 0)

 Figure 34.
-Timing Diagram for Read/Write Operation with DIN as an Input/Output and \overline{SYNC} Input Tied Low (Interface Mode 1, SM1 = SM2 = 0)
+Timing Diagram for Read/Write Operation with DIN as an Input/Output and $\overline{\text{SYNC}}$ Input Tied Low (i.e., Interface Mode 1, SM1 = SM2 = 0)

-Mode 2 (3-Wire SPI/QSPI Interface Mode) Default Interface Mode
+MODE 2 (3-Wire SPI/QSPI Interface Mode) This is the DEFAULT INTERFACE MODE.

-Figure 35 shows the timing diagram for Interface Mode 2 which is the SPI/QSPI interface mode.
+In Figure 35 below we have the timing diagram for Interface Mode 2 which is the SPI/QSPI interface mode.
 Here the SYNC input is active low and may be pulsed or tied permanently low.
-If SYNC is permanently low, 16 clock pulses must be applied to the SCLK pin for the part to operate correctly, and with a pulsed SYNC input a continuous SCLK may be applied provided SYNC is low for only 16 SCLK cycles.
-In Figure 35, the SYNC going low disables the three-state on the DOUT pin.
+If SYNC is permanently low 16 clock pulses must be applied to the SCLK pin for the part to operate correctly, and with a pulsed SYNC input a continuous SCLK may be applied provided SYNC is low for only 16 SCLK cycles.
+In Figure 35 the SYNC going low disables the three-state on the DOUT pin.
 The first falling edge of the SCLK after the SYNC going low clocks out the first leading zero on the DOUT pin.
-The DOUT pin is three-stated again a time t{12} after the \overline{SYNC} goes high.
-With the DIN pin, the data input has to be set up a time t7 before the SCLK rising edge as the part samples the input data on the SCLK rising edge in this case.
+The DOUT pin is 3-stated again a time t{12} after the \overline{SYNC} goes high.
+With the DIN pin the data input has to be set up a time t7 before the SCLK rising edge as the part samples the input data on the SCLK rising edge in this case.
 The POLARITY pin may be used to change the SCLK edge which the data is sampled on and clocked out on.
 If resetting the interface is required, the SYNC must be taken high and then low.

-Mode 3 (QSPI Interface Mode)
+MODE 3 (QSPI Interface Mode)

 Figure 36 shows the timing diagram for Interface Mode 3.
-In this mode, the DSP is the master and the part is the slave.
+In this mode the DSP is the master and the part is the slave.
 Here the SYNC input is edge triggered from high to low, and the 16 clock pulses are counted from this edge.
-Because the clock pulses are counted internally, the SYNC signal does not have to go high after the 16th SCLK rising edge as shown by the dotted SYNC line.
-Thus a frame sync that gives a high pulse of one SCLK cycle minimum duration at the beginning of the read/ write operation may be used.
-The rising edge of $\overline{\text{SYNC}}$ enables the three-state on the DOUT pin.
-The falling edge of SYNC disables the three-state on the DOUT pin, and data is clocked out on the falling edge of SCLK.
-Once SYNC goes high, the three-state on the DOUT pin is enabled.
+Since the clock pulses are counted internally then the SYNC signal does not have to go high after the 16th SCLK rising edge as shown by the dotted SYNC line in Figure 36.
+Thus a frame sync that gives a high pulse, of one SCLK cycle minimum duration, at the beginning of the read/write operation may be used.
+The rising edge of SYNC enables the 3-state on the DOUT pin.
+The falling edge of SYNC disables the 3-state on the DOUT pin, and data is clocked out on the falling edge of SCLK.
+Once SYNC goes high, the 3-state on the DOUT pin is enabled.
 The data input is sampled on the rising edge of SCLK and thus has to be valid a time t7 before this rising edge.
 The POLARITY pin may be used to change the SCLK edge which the data is sampled on and clocked out on.
 If resetting the interface is required, the SYNC must be taken high and then low.

 Figure 35.
-SPI/QSPI Mode 2 Timing Diagram for Read/Write Operation with DIN Input, DOUT Output, and \overline{SYNC} Input (SM1 = SM2 = 0)
+SPI/QSPI Mode 2 Timing Diagram for Read/Write Operation with DIN Input, DOUT Output and \overline{SYNC} Input (SM1 = SM2 = 0)

 Figure 36.
-QSPI Mode 3 Timing Diagram for Read/Write Operation with SYNC Input Edge Triggered (SM1 = 0, SM2 = 1)
+QSPI Mode 3 Timing Diagram for Read/Write Operation with $\overline{\text{SYNC}}$ Input Edge Triggered (SM1 = 0, SM2 = 1)